 When you vaccinate your child, you protect someone elses child.
 When you vaccinate yourself, you protect your senior parents.
 When your family is vaccinated, you protect your neighbors.
 It is called Community Immunity or Herd Immunity.
 There are children and adults that can not receive vaccines or have immune systems that do not respond well to vaccination.
 When you vaccinate yourself and your family, you are protecting others as well.

-From all of us here at TAPI, we hope we have provide you with sound information as to why it is important to immunize your children and your whole family.
+From all of us here at TAPI, we hope we have provided you with sound information as to why it is important to immunize your children and your whole family.
 We encourage you to talk to your doctor or health care worker with any questions you may have.
 Together, let’s help protect our community from vaccine preventable diseases.
 Email us at TAPIAdmin@TAPI.org with any questions.